sjchan-ds/ExData_Plotting1/README.md

 >![plot of chunk unnamed-chunk-5](figure/unnamed-chunk-5.png)
 >
 >

 ================================================================================
 ## My work to this assignment

 ### The following is the main steps to produce my assignement

-* Fork the GitHub repository containing the stub R files at https://github.com/rdpeng/ExData_Plotting1 to create a copy under my own account.
+* Fork the GitHub repository containing the R files at https://github.com/rdpeng/ExData_Plotting1 to create a copy under my own account.

-  + click "return" button on the keyboard of my PC (Google-Chrome will open a new webpage https://github.com/rdpeng/ProgrammingAssignment2)
+  + click "return" button on the keyboard of my PC (Google-Chrome will open a new webpage https://github.com/rdpeng/ExData_Plotting1)

   + click the "Fork" button in the GitHub.com rdpeng/ExData_Plotting1 repository